ibm-cloud-docs/resiliency/chaos-engineering.md

 Now that you have designed and deployed resilient applications which can withstand simple and complex failures, you need to ensure that they work as planned.
 Waiting for a failure to occur in your production to verify your preparedness could prove to be costly mistake as solutions might be needed on-the-fly.
 Failures are inevitable and could be due to several issues, including security breaches, misconfigurations or service disruptions.
 As your workload footprint deployed on cloud increases, so does the chances that they will fail in multitude of ways.

 One approach to address this, is chaos engineering.
-Chaos engineering is the intentional and controlled injection of failures in production and pre-production environments to understand their impact and verify your preparedness.
+Chaos engineering is the intentional and controlled injection of failures in pre-production and production environments to understand their impact and verify your preparedness.
 It is not a random process where dependencies are turned off or instances or services shutdown.
 The process begins with identifying potential future issues and creating hypothesis about how your system will behave and verifying that by running an experiment and observing the results.
 Did your hypothesis hold true or do you need to handle them differently?

 ## Target environments
 {: #chaos-target-environments}

 Chaos experiments are ideally conducted in a production environment as they should closely mimic the real-world issues one is likely to face.
-However, intentionally disrupting live environments, getting into lengthy and complex recovery processes and affecting customer experience are valid deterents.
+However, intentionally disrupting live environments, getting into potentially lengthy and complex recovery processes and affecting customer experience are valid deterents.
 Pre-production environments are a good starting point as one gets familiar with the process and builds a level of confidence in running these tests and handling issues that arise.
-Other strategies could be to run these during non-peak hours or when other maintenance activities is not scheduled.
-It is beneficial to start small, in a staging or testing environment which resembles the production deployment, stay targetted to specific scenarios and build confidence in tools and processes before expanding the scope.
+Other strategies could be to run these during lean hours or against a canary deployment.
+It is advisable to start small, in a staging or testing environment which resembles the production deployment, stay targetted to specific scenarios before expanding the scope.

 ## Fault space
 {: #chaos-fault-types}

 Chaos experiments should mirror real world incidents as closely as possible instead of complex and unlikely scenarios.
-In any cloud environment, infrastructure can fail and instances of replicated components can fail.
+In any cloud environment, infrastructure and instances of replicated components can fail.
 Dependencies can fail and connectivity to dependent services can also be interrupted intermittently or for longer durations.
+Replicating your past incidents and verifying them could be a good starting point towards identifying all failure scenarios.

+Given the complexity of applications and its dependencies, the experiment space can explode quickly if one considers all combinations of components and single or multiple concurrent failures.
+It is important hence to also model the experiments based on application characteristics.
+This comes primarily with knowledge of the system under test and the cloud environment its running on, but can be augmented by profiling tools like [chaos-recommender](https://github.com/redhat-chaos/krkn/tree/main/utils/chaos_recommender).

 {{site.data.keyword.cloud_notm}} [public APIs](/docs?tab=api-docs) allow actions (like start/stop virtual server instance) to be performed on many infrastructure services which can help recreate some of these scenarios.
 For containerized applications running on [{{site.data.keyword.cloud_notm}} Kubernetes Service](/docs/containers) or on [Red Hat OpenShift on {{site.data.keyword.cloud_notm}}](/docs/openshift), there are many chaos engineering frameworks like [ChaosMesh](https://chaos-mesh.org), [LitmusChaos](https://litmuschaos.io) and Red Hat [KrKn](https://krkn-chaos.github.io/krkn/) which run within the cluster and allow faults to be injected with a small blast radius, often within the scope of the namespace.

-Given the complexity of applications and its dependencies, the experiment space can explode quickly if one considers all combinations of components and single or multiple concurrent failures.
-It is important hence to model the experiments based on application characteristics.
-This comes primarily with knowledge of the system under test and the cloud environment its running on, but can be augmented by profiling tools like [chaos-recommender](https://github.com/redhat-chaos/krkn/tree/main/utils/chaos_recommender).

 ## Running within your CI/CD pipeline